RobertoBeltran7/ECE264/README.md

 ### **List of HW Assignments**

 - **HW4: Clustering Data**<br/>
-This assignment introduces the k-mean algorithm and requires an implementation written in C. It also introduces the debugging process and generating test cases.
+This assignment introduces the k-mean algorithm and requires an implementation written in C. It also introduces the debugging process and generation of test cases.

 - **HW5: Quick Sort**<br/>
 This assignment introduces reading integers from a file to an array and using the qsort() function on the array.